 How often do old girlfriends reach out for an evening of booze and reminiscence?
-Far too few, to be sure.
-Especially those who happen to live in Anchorage.
+Not often enough, to be sure.
+Especially when those who do happen to live in Anchorage.
 My response was a subtle, “Whoa!
 Yes!
 Yes!
 Yes!”

 They were staying at the Drury Hotel, which is a recent venture, carved out of the former Board of Education building on East 6th Street.
 Twenty-five years ago we saw candidates Bill Clinton and Al Gore speak before a tremendous crowd from a platform in front of that building.